ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 CPU view on oVirt master:
 ![CPU view on master](http://ahadas.github.io/images/ovirt_scale/master-cpu.png)

-* The total CPU time used over an hour for the monitoring reduced from 2297 sec to 1789 sec.
+* The total CPU time used in one hour for the monitoring reduced from 2297 sec to 1789 sec.
 * We spend significantly less time in the monitoring code - 814 sec instead of 1451 sec.
   * The processing time reduced from 896 sec to 687 sec.
   * The time it takes to persist changes to the database reduced from 546 sec to 114 sec.

 Additional insight:

-* The time spent on host monitoring increased a bit from 40,730 msec to 53,447 msec while it includes the use of 'vms\_monitoring\_view'.
+* The time spent on host monitoring increased from 40,730 msec in oVirt 3.6 to 53,447 msec when using 'vms\_monitoring\_view'.
 Thus, in 4.0 it is probably even higher due to additional operations that were added.

 ## Database
 Database hot spots on oVirt 3.6: